 Have you worked with a coworker who had annoying habits such as loud gum chewing or bringing personal issues to the office every day?
 How about a coworker who had personal hygiene problems or exuded the smell of alcohol and coffee at work?
 You know what a productivity downer these kinds of behavioral and personal issues can present in the workplace.

 If you want to attain some happiness at work, you must address these issues.
 Do you need some help and ideas about how to hold a difficult conversation?
-Here's how you can courageously address coworkers who have annoying habits and harmony-destructive issues in your workplace.
+Here's how you can courageously address coworkers who have annoying habits in your workplace.

 Nothing is more destructive in the workplace than difficult bosses.
 Every employee has bosses who provide direction throughout their working careers.
 Hopefully, most of your bosses are competent, kind, and worthy of your trust and respect.
 They play such a significant role with the employees who report to them.
 Bosses can make or break an employee's day.